-He leaned against a tree to rest and patted its trunk.
+He leaned against a tree to rest, patting its trunk.
 “Boy, that’s a nice cedar,” he said, looking skyward.
 “Imagine what it’s seen through the years.”
 He gave it another pat.
-As always, he spoke with a deep, all-knowing voice, as if trying to emulate god, though it was strained from years of harsh smoke.
+As always, he spoke with a deep, all-knowing, god-like voice, though it was strained from years of harsh smoke.
 With his long hair and beard he did bear a resemblance to Moses.
-“I swear,” he went on, ”Jessica was walking along my side just as she always did, and I went on talking to her for quite a stretch before I finally remembered she was gone.
+“I swear,” he went on, “Jessica was walking along my side just as she always did, and I went on talking to her for quite a stretch before I finally remembered she was gone.
 It was weird.
 I don’t know, maybe I’m going nuts, but I was sure she was here.”

 “Maybe she was,” I said.
 “I miss her.”

 He gave me a long look and grinned, squinting through the brightness of sun and snow, and raised his eyebrows as if to say, maybe so.